Water Chemistry Water Chemistry — Complete Pool Water Chemistry Guide - Chlorine, pH & Balance

 Cyanuric Acid - Chlorine Stabilizer

-CYA protects chlorine from UV degradation, but too much creates "chlorine lock" where sanitizer becomes ineffective.
+CYA protects chlorine from UV degradation, but too much over-stabilizes the water, where chlorine becomes much less effective.
 Without CYA, chlorine dissipates within hours in direct sunlight.

 Target levels: